Ab initio informed 20Ne(p, p$\alpha$)16O reaction elucidates the emergence of alpha clustering from chiral potentials: Results and Discussions

 In short, we present the first study that probes details of emergent clustering features from chiral potentials in the intermediate-mass region, including surface $\alpha$ clustering and cluster mixing.
-We show that the $\alpha+^{16}$O spectroscopic amplitude from the SA-NCSM with NNLO$_{\rm opt}$, coupled with proton and alpha optical potentials that enter the few-body theory, reproduce within the statistics the triple differential cross section for the $\alpha$ knock-out reaction on $^{20}$Ne.
+We show that the $\alpha+^{16}$O cluster wavefunction from the SA-NCSM with NNLO$_{\rm opt}$, coupled with proton and alpha optical potentials that enter the few-body theory, reproduce within the statistics the triple differential cross section for the $\alpha$ knock-out reaction on $^{20}$Ne.
 In particular, we show that, in the region around the maximum cross section that probes surface $\alpha$ clustering, the SA-NCSM approach yields similar cluster features to those of AMD, confirming the critical need for collective correlations and coupling to the continuum for reproducing the cross section.
 Whereas within the nuclear medium, the NNLO$_{\rm opt}$ chiral potential suggests strong mixing between the clusters and largely overlapping clusters.
 The remarkable agreement to experiment further validates the properties of the NNLO$_{\rm opt}$ chiral potential for predicting collective and clustering features in the intermediate-mass region, and confirms the significance of the \textit{ab initio} SA-NCSM approach that is capable to facilitate the relevant many-body configurations and, thereby, to describe localized clustering from first principles beyond the lightest nuclear systems.
+This work paves the way toward using cluster wavefunctions derived from \textit{ab initio} SA-NCSM calculations as input to $\alpha$ knock-out cross sections, as well as to inform and support (p,p$\alpha$) measurements in the intermediate- and medium-mass region.